sougata-github/go-learn/README.md

 We can perform arithmetic operations in Go like `+,-,/ and *` but

 - you can't perform operations on mixed types, for example adding an `int32` with `float32` or multiply `int64` with `float64` together.
-If you need to do it, then you would have to type cast on the values to common type and then proceed
+If you need to do it, then you would have to type cast the values to common type and then proceed

 ```go
 var floatNum32 float32 = 10.1